 SATSANG (MEDITATION AND KIRTAN)

-Our chant book reflects the inclusiveness of the Sivananda lineage, with a section of chants for each of the main deities, as well as chants in English and Hebrew.
+Our kirtan book reflects the inclusiveness of the Sivananda lineage, with a section of chants for each of the main Yogic deities, as well as chants in English and Hebrew.
 Many of the Sanskrit chants are followed by translations.
 Our Daily Chants (Jaya Ganesha) and a few bhajans are usually accompanied by harmonium and simple percussion.
-It is not your voice but the inner feeling that matters.

-Beginners and members of all traditions welcome.
+Beginners and members of all traditions are welcome.
 This is a free event although donations are gratefully accepted.
-Please arrive at least five minutes early.

 “As Satsang is the only safe boat to take you to the other shore of Bliss or Moksha [liberation], you should all try as best as is in your power, never to miss it.” – Swami Sivananda